Skip to content

 -H "Authorization: Bearer $TOKEN"

-Tests connectivity, exit IP match, and DNS leak detection.
+The test result covers connectivity, exit IP match, and DNS leak detection.

 3. Create User